FDSN/StationXML/docs/transform-FIR-IIR.rst

 coefficients), the number of unique coefficients specified in the StationXML may be either odd or even.

-This simple exemple illustrate when to use ODD or EVEN :
+This simple example illustrate when to use ODD or EVEN :

   .. code-block:: XML